MarcoSaguatti/Multimetric_analysis_of_automatic_contours/README.md

 To save data into .xlsx files [openpyxl](https://pypi.org/project/openpyxl/) is needed.

 Other libraries required are [numpy](https://numpy.org/install/) and [pandas](https://pandas.pydata.org/docs/getting_started/install.html).

+## General informations
+All the code needed to run the program is stored in the [Hausdorff_Dice.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Hausdorff_Dice.py) script.

+[patients](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/tree/master/patients) folder contains three patients where the organs at risk were contoured manually and using a deep learning and a model based segmentation algorithms.

+[tests](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/tree/master/tests) folder contains the data required to run [Tests.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Tests.py).

+[Tests.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Tests.py) is the python script used for testing [Hausdorff_Dice.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Hausdorff_Dice.py).

+[config.json](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/config.json) is a file containing the lists of manual segments names.
+If, running the script, new names for the five organs at risk are met they will be saved in this file.

 ## How to run
 To run the program, the user has firstly to download the whole repository Hausdorff_Dice_Computation.